SirBooom/Prog3Projekt/README.md

-## 🍴📋 Nutzung
+## 🍴📋 Usage

-### ➕🍲 Hinzufügen eines neuen Rezepts
+### ➕🍲 Adding a New Recipe

-Um ein neues Rezept hinzuzufügen, kannst du das folgende Formular verwenden:
+To add a new recipe, you can use the following form:

-- **ID**: Die ID des Rezepts
+- **ID**: The recipe's ID
-- **Name**: Der Name des Rezepts
+- **Name**: The name of the recipe
-- **Cuisine**: Der Küche des Rezepts
+- **Cuisine**: The cuisine of the recipe
-- **Category**: Die Kategorie des Rezepts
+- **Category**: The category of the recipe
-- **Instructions**: Eine Schritt-für-Schritt-Beschreibung der Zubereitung
-- **Nutrition**: Die Nährwerte des Rezepts
+- **Instructions**: A step-by-step description of the preparation
+- **Nutrition**: The nutritional values of the recipe
-- **Cooking Time**: Die Zubereitungszeit
+- **Cooking Time**: The preparation time
-- **Ingredients**: Die Zutaten des Rezepts
+- **Ingredients**: The ingredients of the recipe

-**Beispiel**:

-Gib in der GUI die folgenden Informationen ein:
+**Example**:

+Enter the following information in the GUI:

 - **ID**: 1
 - **Name**: "Spaghetti Bolognese"
-- **Cuisine**: "Italienisch"
+- **Cuisine**: "Italian"
-- **Category**: "Hauptgericht"
+- **Category**: "Main Course"
-- **Instructions**: "Zwiebel anbraten, Hackfleisch hinzufügen, Tomaten und Gewürze dazugeben.
-Mit Spaghetti servieren."
+- **Instructions**: "Sauté onion, add ground beef, then add tomatoes and spices.
+Serve with spaghetti."
 - **Nutrition**: 400 (in kcal)
-- **Cooking Time**: "30 Minuten"
+- **Cooking Time**: "30 minutes"
-- **Ingredients**: "500g Rinderhack, 1 Zwiebel, 1 Dose Tomaten, 200g Spaghetti"
+- **Ingredients**: "500g ground beef, 1 onion, 1 can of tomatoes, 200g spaghetti"

-**Screenshot des Formulars**:
+**Screenshot of the form:**

 ![Rezept hinzufügen Form](images/screenshot8.png)

 ---

-### ❌🗑️ Rezept löschen
+### ❌🗑️ Delete a Recipe

-Um ein Rezept zu löschen, gib die **ID** des Rezeptes im Formular unten ein und klicke auf **"Delete Recipe"**.

-**Beispiel: Das Rezept mit der ID 1 wird gelöscht.**
+To delete a recipe, enter the **ID** of the recipe in the form below and click on **"Delete Recipe"**.

+**Example: The recipe with ID 1 will be deleted.**

 ![Rezept löschen Form](images/screenshot5.png)

 ---

-### 🔄✏️ Aktualisieren eines Rezepts
+### 🔄✏️ Update a Recipe

-Um ein bestehendes Rezept zu aktualisieren, gib die ID des Rezepts im Formular an, fülle die gewünschten Felder aus und klicke auf **"Update Recipe"**.

-**Beispiel: Die Küche des Rezept mit der ID 1 wird geändert zu "Italienisch"**
+To update an existing recipe, enter the recipe's ID in the form, fill in the desired fields, and click on **"Update Recipe"**.

+**Example: The cuisine of the recipe with ID 1 will be changed to "Italian."**

 ![Rezept aktualisieren Form](images/screenshot6.png)

 ---

-### 🔍📂 Filtern von Rezepten
+### 🔍📂 Filter a Recipe

-Um Rezepte zu filtern, kannst du nach Kriterien suchen, wie z.B. **Name**, **Küche** oder **Kategorie**.
-Fülle dazu das gewünschte Feld unten im Formular aus und klicke auf **"Filter Recipes"**.

-**Beispiel: Alle Rezepte aus der italienischen Küche werden gefiltert.**
+To filter recipes, you can search by criteria such as Name, Cuisine, or Category.
+Simply fill in the desired field below in the form and click on **"Filter Recipes"**.

+**Example: All recipes from the Italian cuisine will be filtered.**

 ![Rezept filtern Form](images/screenshot7.png)

 ---

-### 📜📤 Alle Rezepte laden
+### 📜📤 Load All Recipes

-Um alle Rezepte anzuzeigen, klicke auf **"Load Recipes"**.
-Alle gespeicherten Rezepte werden in der Liste angezeigt.
+To view all recipes, click on **"Load Recipes"**.
+All saved recipes will be displayed in the list.

 ---

-### 🗑️🧹 Alle Rezepte löschen
+### 🗑️🧹 Delete All Recipes

-Um alle Rezepte auf einmal zu löschen, klicke auf **"Delete all Recipes"**.
-Achte darauf, dass dieser Vorgang nicht rückgängig gemacht werden kann!
+To delete all recipes at once, click on **"Delete all Recipes"**.
+Please note that this action cannot be undone!

 ---

+### 🚧🔨 Shop Function (Under Development)
+The shop is currently under development.
+Please check back later for updates.

+---

+### 🛠️⚙️ Balance Function (Under Development)
+The balance functionality is still in progress and will be available in a future release.

+---

-## 👥 Autoren
+## 👥 Authors

-Dieses Projekt wird von folgenden Teammitgliedern betreut:
+This project is managed by the following team members:

 [@EmirKayaagil](https://github.com/EmirKayaagil) • [@SirBooom](https://github.com/SirBooom) • [@SmallYhorm](https://github.com/SmallYhorm)

-## 🔧 Mitwirken
+## 🔧 Contribute
-**Beiträge von der Community sind willkommen!**
-Wenn du mithelfen möchtest, folge diesen Schritten:

-1. Forke das Repository
-2. Erstelle einen neuen Branch (feature/neue-funktion)
-3. Mache deine Änderungen und committe sie
+**Community contributions are welcome**
+If you would like to help, follow these steps:

+1. Fork the repository
+2. Create a new branch (feature/new-feature)
+3. Make your changes and commit them
-4. Erstelle einen Pull Request (PR)
+4. Create a Pull Request (PR)

-Hast du eine Idee oder Verbesserungsvorschläge?

-Erstelle ein Issue mit einer kurzen Beschreibung deines Vorschlags.
-Diskutiere mit dem Team oder anderen Beitragenden.

-📢 Wir freuen uns auf deine Hilfe!
+Do you have an idea or suggestions for improvement?

+Create an issue with a brief description of your suggestion.
+Discuss it with the team or other contributors.

+📢 We look forward to your help!

-## ❓ Hilfe & Support
+## ❓ Help & Support

-Falls du Probleme hast oder Fragen aufkommen, gibt es mehrere Möglichkeiten, Unterstützung zu bekommen:

-📜 README & Dokumentation: Schau zuerst in diese README, ob deine Frage bereits beantwortet wurde.

-🐞 GitHub Issues: Falls du einen Bug gefunden hast, erstelle bitte ein Issue.

-🚀 Wir helfen gerne weiter!
+If you encounter any issues or have questions, there are several ways to get support:

+📜 README & Documentation: Check the README first to see if your question has already been answered.

+🐞 GitHub Issues: If you find a bug, please create an issue.

+🚀 We’re happy to assist!